bareos/bareos/docs/manuals/en/new_main_reference/source/developers/generaldevel.rst

 ~~~~~~~~~~~~
 Most of Bareos still uses SmartAlloc.
 This tracks memory allocation and allows you to detect memory leaks.
-However, newer code should not use SmartAlloc, but use standard C++11 resource management (RAII).
+However, newer code should not use SmartAlloc, but use standard C++11 resource management (RAII and smart pointers).
 If you need to detect memory leaks, you can just use ``valgrind`` to do so.

 Guiding Principles
 ~~~~~~~~~~~~~~~~~~
 All new code should be written in modern C++11 following the `Google C++ Style Guide`_ and the `C++ Core Guidelines`_.

-We consider simple better than complex, but complex code is still better than complicated code.
+We like simple rather than complex code, but complex code is still better than complicated code.

 Currently there is still a lot of old C++ and C code in the code base and a lot of existing code violates our `do's`_ and `don'ts`_.
 Our long-term goal is to modernize the code-base to make it easier to understand, easier to maintain and better approachable for new developers.